 The 3,800-square-meter (41,000-square-feet) bookstore offers an extensive selection of Chinese books and a decent selection of English books.

-More importantly, it’s the home of the best bubble tea shop, cha FOR TEA, in town.
+More importantly, it’s the home of Hong Kong's best bubble tea shop, cha FOR TEA.

-Given its location behind the giant Forever 21 outlet and in the vicinity of the eye-catching Hysan Place, it’s easy to walk past Jardine’s Crescent without seeing anyting special.
+Given its location behind the giant Forever 21 outlet and in the vicinity of the eye-catching Hysan Place, it’s easy to walk past Jardine’s Crescent without seeing anything special.